Supermax prison: Characteristics and practices

-Those who are in a supermax prison are placed not as a punishment of their crimes but by their previous history when incarcerated or based on reliable evidence of an impending disruption, such as a gang leader or the leader of a radical movement.
+Before the Trump administration ordered former federal death row inmates to supermax prisons, those who were in a supermax prison were placed not as a punishment of their crimes but by their previous history when incarcerated or based on reliable evidence of an impending disruption, such as a gang leader or the leader of a radical movement.
 These decisions are made as administrative protection measures and the prisoners in a supermax are deemed by correctional workers as a threat to the safety and security of the institution itself.

 The amount of programming for those in prison varies from jurisdiction to jurisdiction.
 Certain jurisdictions provide entertainment for their incarcerated population in the form of television, educational and self-help programs.
 Others provide instructors who speak through the cell door to individuals who are incarcerated.
 Some jurisdictions provide no programming to its incarcerated population.
 In a supermax, incarcerated people are generally allowed out of their cells for only one hour a day (one-and-a-half hours in California state prisons).
 Exercise is done in indoor spaces or small, secure, outdoor spaces, usually alone or in a pair and always watched by correctional officers.
 Group exercise is offered only to those who are in transition programs.

 Prisoners receive their meals through ports in the doors of their cells.

-People in these prisons are under constant surveillance, usually with closed-circuit television cameras.
+People in these prisons are under constant surveillance, usually with CCTV cameras.
 Cell doors are usually opaque, while the cells may be windowless.
 Furnishings are plain, with poured concrete or metal furniture.
 Cell walls, and sometimes plumbing, may be soundproofed to prevent communication between people.

 Supermax and Security Housing Unit (SHU) prisons are controversial.
 One criticism is that the living conditions in such facilities violate the United States Constitution, specifically, the Eighth Amendment's proscription against "cruel and unusual" punishments.
-A 2011 New York Bar association comprehensive study suggested that supermax prisons constitute "torture under international law" and "cruel and unusual punishment under the U.S. Constitution".
+A 2011 New York Bar Association comprehensive study suggested that supermax prisons constitute "torture under international law" and "cruel and unusual punishment under the U.S. Constitution".
 In 2012, a federal class action suit against the Federal Bureau of Prisons and officials who run ADX Florence SHU (Bacote v.
 Federal Bureau of Prisons, Civil Action 1:12-cv-01570) alleged chronic abuse, failure to properly diagnose prisoners, and neglect of prisoners who are seriously mentally ill.